How Do I

 CBC Settlement Funding

-While the average tends to be around 10%, there are ranges between 9-15% across the market so make sure you do your homework when shopping for a company to sell your structured settlement too.
-Also check to see what additional fees and taxes you may have to pay as well.
+While the average tends to be around 10%, there are ranges between 9-18% across the market so make sure you do your homework when shopping for a company to sell your structured settlement payments to.
+Also, check to see what additional fees and taxes you may have to pay as well.

 The market to buy structured settlements is a competitive one, so do your research and focus on working with a trustworthy company.